facephi/sdk-mobile-documentation/flutter_versioned_docs/version-2.0.X/Phingers_Component.md

 The result will be returned through a Promise that contains an object of the class ***PhingersResult***.
 Below is more information about these fields.
 </div>

-### 5.0 finishStatus
+#### 5.1 finishStatus

 - **1**: The operation was successful.
-- **2**: An error has occurred, which will be indicated in the errorDiagnostic string and, optionally, an extra information message will be displayed in the errorMessage property.
+- **2**: An error has occurred, which will be indicated in the errorType string and, optionally, an extra information message will be displayed in the errorMessage property.

-### 5.1 finishStatusDescription
+### 5.2 finishStatusDescription

 - **STATUS_OK**: The operation was successful.
-- **STATUS_ERROR**: An error has occurred, which will be indicated in the errorDiagnostic string and, optionally, an extra information message will be displayed in the errorMessage property.
+- **STATUS_ERROR**: An error has occurred, which will be indicated in the errorType string and, optionally, an extra information message will be displayed in the errorMessage property.

-### 5.2 errorDiagnostic
-Returns the type of error that occurred (if there was one, which is indicated by the `finishStatus` parameter with the value `Error`).
-The values ​​it can have are the following:

-- **NoError**: No error has occurred.
-The process can continue.

-- **UnknownError**: Unhandled error.
-Possibly caused by a bug in the resource bundle.

-- **CameraPermissionDenied**: The exception that is thrown when the sdk does not have permission to access the camera.

-- **SettingsPermissionDenied**: The exception that is thrown when the widget does not have permission to access system settings (*deprecated*).

-- **HardwareError**: Exception that occurs when there is a hardware problem with the device, usually caused by very few available resources.

-- **ExtractionLicenceError**: Exception that occurs when there has been a licencing problem on the server.

-- **UnexpectedCaptureError**: Exception that occurs during the capture of frames by the camera.

-- **ControlNotInitialisedError**: The widget configurator has not been initialised.

-- **BadExtractorConfiguration**: Problem arose during widget configuration.

-- **CancelByUser**: The exception that is thrown when the user stops the extraction manually.

-- **TimeOut**: Exception that is thrown when a maximum time elapses without successfully completing the extraction.

-- **InitProccessError**: Exception that is thrown when the sdk cannot process the captured images.

-- **NfcError**: The exception that is thrown when the sdk does not have permission to access the nfc.

-- **NetworkConnection**: The exception that is thrown when there are issues with the means the device uses to connect to the network.

-- **TokenError**: The exception that is thrown when an invalid token is passed as a parameter.

-- **InitSessionError**: The exception that is thrown when session cannot be initialised.
-The normal thing is that it happens because the `SdkCore` was not called when calling any other component.

-- **ComponentControllerError**: The exception that is thrown when the component cannot be instantiated.

 ### 5.3 errorMessage

 Indicates an additional error message if necessary.
 It is an optional value.

-### 5.4 fullFrameImage
+### 5.4 errorDiagnostic
+Returns the type of error that occurred (if there was one, which is indicated by the `finishStatus` parameter with the value `Error`).

-### 5.5 focusQuality;
+### 5.5 fullFrameImage

+Returns the raw, unmodified image of the current fingerprint.

-### 5.6 livenessConfidence;
+### 5.6 focusQuality

+Returns the best image extracted from the authentication process in Base64 string format.
+This image is the original size image extracted from the camera.
+Valid for the liveness process.

-### 5.7 processedFingers;
+### 5.7 livenessConfidence

+Returns the best image extracted from the authentication process in Bitmap format.
+This image is the original size image extracted from the camera.
+Valid for the liveness process.

-### 5.8 rawImages;
+### 5.8 processedFingers

+Returns the processed fingerprint image.

-### 5.9 wsq;
+### 5.9 rawImages

+Returns the raw, unmodified image of the current fingerprint.

+### 5.10 wsq

+The fingerprint captured in WSQ format are returned.

+### 5.11 nfiqMetrics

+The fingerprint captured in WSQ format are returned.